mehulagg/gitlab/doc/development/migration_style_guide.md

 - `index_projects_on_id_service_desk_enabled`
 - `index_clusters_on_enabled_cluster_type_id_and_created_at`

+### Truncating long index names

+PostgreSQL has a [limit on the length of identifiers](https://www.postgresql.org/docs/current/limits.html) like column or index names.
+For column names this is usually not a problem, but index names tend to be longer.
+If a name gets too long you can shorten it by:

+- Prefixing it with `i_` instead of `index_`.
+- Skip redundant prefixes.
+For example `index_vulnerability_findings_remediations_on_vulnerability_remediation_id` becomes `index_vulnerability_findings_remediations_on_remediation_id`.
+- Instead of the columns, specify the purpose of the index.
+For example `index_users_for_unconfirmation_notification`

 ## Heavy operations in a single transaction

 When using a single-transaction migration, a transaction holds a database connection